San Buenaventura Conservancy

 204-208 EAST MAIN STREET SAN VUENAVENTURA MISSION LAVANDERIA

 This building is adjacent to Peirano’s and also built by Hobson.
-It was discovered in a 1991 rehabilitation that the Mission acquaduct lye underneath and was used as the lavanderia (laundry) for the mission in the floor of this building.
+It was discovered in a 1991 rehabilitation that the Mission aquaduct lie underneath and was used as the lavanderia (laundry) for the Mission in the floor of this building.
 This was used as the Wilson photography studio in the later half of the 19th century.
 The businesses at this location today are Wants Needs Art Gallery and Eclecteak.
 It is Ventura Landmark No. 85

 34 N. PALM AND MAIN STREET – THE LIVERY